 The performance management process involves considerable planning.
 It's easier and more manageable to implement when the four steps below are followed.

-An effective performance management process ideally occurs before an employee filling a position; it's the time when the management team evaluates the following aspects of a job position, including:
+An effective performance management process ideally occurs before an employee filling a position; it's the time when the management team evaluates the following aspects of a job position:

 - A definition of the job

-- The short and long-term performance goals of that position (Remember, goals should be clear, measurable, attainable, and relevant.)
-Performance goal examples may include time management, productivity and adaptability.
+- The short- and long-term performance goals of that position (clear, measurable, attainable and relevant), such as for time management, productivity and adaptability

 - What the performance evaluation of the position will look like.

 Coaching falls in line with employee development and is commonly done in sales positions, but everyone in any job can benefit from it.
 As a manager, set time aside to provide constructive coaching to your direct reports.

 In many companies, a formal performance review is held with each employee to assess their performance over time.
 That review generally includes giving and receiving constructive feedback.
 Some companies, however, offer a formal review twice a year.